filetrust/Glasswall-Security-Policies/policies/network-security.md

 For disposal of all information technology assets that contain company data, the following applies;

-- Data wiping must be used, Or
+- Data wiping must be used
 - The device must be physically destroyed beyond the ability to retrieve any data.

 ### 4.9 Network Segregation